Why Is My HVAC Leaking Water? (And How To Fix It)March 4, 2022

 Issues with the condensate pipe or pump are the most common causes for a leaking HVAC system.
 Lesser common culprits include a clogged air filter, poorly insulated ductwork, or a boiler drain leak.

-There are some issues that you can fix on your own, and others that must be done by a certified HVAC professional.
+There are some issues you can fix on your own, but others must be done by a certified HVAC professional.

 Culprit #1: Clogged Condensate Pipe or Pump

 The most frequent problem we see that causes leaks is a clogged condensate pipe.
 Over time as dust or dirt accumulates, it can begin to inhibit the flow through the drain line.
 Over even longer periods of time, dust and dirt buildup along with condensation can produce rust or algae which further blocks the pipe.